 47 Things Every Sagehen Should Do Before Graduating

-In his inaugural address, President David Oxtoby called on the College to build a stronger connection to Southern California.
+That's why President David Oxtoby, in his inaugural address, called on the College to build a stronger connection to Southern California.
 “We need to know our region better, and Los Angeles needs to know Pomona better,” he said.
 Oxtoby asked students, faculty and staff to come up with a list of 47 things every Pomona student should do in the Los Angeles area before he or she graduates.

 The original list debuted in 2004 and was a joint effort of students, alumni and faculty.
 In 2010, the list was revamped with a group of students and faculty.
 Each year, the Smith Campus Center and Student Programs sponsors several trips to these locations utilizing Pomona’s 25-passenger bus (The “Sagecoach”).
 These trips serve to introduce and even immerse students in the culture of Southern California.

 - Watch the sun set at Joshua Tree National Park.
 (For 47 bonus points, stand on the San Andreas Fault on the way.)

 - Experience these iconic LA restaurants: Pink’s Hot Dogs, Roscoe’s Chicken & Waffles and Handel’s Ice Cream.

 - Visit a major LA art museum: The Getty, LACMA, MOCA, Norton Simon.